kimsyversen/Ruter-workflow-for-Alfred/README.md

 2. Open Alfred and type "ruter" to get started

 ## Feedback / Issues / Improvements
 This workflow may contain bugs and is released "as is".
-If you encounter a bug, or have suggestions, you are welcome to do that [here](https://github.com/kimsyversen/ruter_workflow_alfred/issues)
+If you encounter a bug, or have suggestions, please let me know [here](https://github.com/kimsyversen/ruter_workflow_alfred/issues)

 ## Disclaimer
 This workflow is developed on a private basis and have no relation to Ruter other than it uses the official [Ruter API](https://ruter.no/labs/).